DickyT/react-native-tabbar-navigator/README.md

 ![react-native-tab](https://cloud.githubusercontent.com/assets/4535844/11086164/84be9b10-8824-11e5-8cf3-69ce3d01cb57.gif)

 ## UPDATEs
-0.1.4 Fixed a logical bug which caused a re-render issue.
+0.2.4 Fixed a logical bug which caused a re-render issue.

-0.1.3 New feature by `@aerofs`, title component can be customize now.
+0.2.3 New feature by `@aerofs`, title component can be customize now.

+0.2 Stable Version

 0.1 Project First Commit